 Limitations to Consider

-TAI no longer offers aluminum foil thermal straps, due to low customer demand, superior alternatives, and high manufacturing costs when compared with copper rope straps.
+Previously, we had not offered aluminum foil thermal straps due to low customer demand, superior alternatives, and high manufacturing costs when compared with copper rope straps.
 However, due to a request from our university customers, TAI's will offer custom and standard model aluminum thermal straps/aluminum thermal links (AlTS) in just a few months.
 While AlTS were ideal under certain circumstances in past spaceflight programs (in limited applications operating between 40K - 80K), they have largely been replaced by TAI's CuTS® and PGL™ products.
 This is because our copper rope straps provide superior thermal performance, at a small fraction of the cost of aluminum foil links, and our pyrolytic graphite film links/straps (while slightly more expensive), offer superior thermal performance, at a fraction of the mass of an equivalent aluminum link (down to operating temperatures as low as 50K).
 Furthermore, TAI's PGL™ products are made using the industry's highest performing carbon material at cryogenic temperatures.

 2) Aluminum straps are limited to stacked-foil configurations that do not provide good flexibility on each axes.
 This means that curvature must be included in the thermal strap design to permit directional flexibility between the strap ends.
 When this is done, more mass and volume are added to the strap in order to maintain a specified thermal conductance, thereby reducing any benefit over copper braided thermal straps.